The Principal Dev – Masterclass for Tech Leads

 Diagnostics cooks.distance(), hatvalues(), vif() stats, car

-All 485+ test cases ensure numerical agreement with R within appropriate tolerances.
+All 499+ test cases ensure numerical agreement with the chosen oracle within appropriate tolerances.

-For complete transparency on the validation process, see validation/VALIDATION.md, which documents tolerance rationale for each method and reproduction instructions.
+For complete transparency on the validation process, see validation/VALIDATION.md, which documents the per-estimator tolerance rationale and reproduction instructions for both the R and Python pipelines.

 Dependencies